 Sleep is so important to our overall health and wellbeing.
-It impacts our emotions, cognition, mood, physical abilities and eating habits.
-When we sleep our body repairs and rejuvenates itself, it is where muscles are built, cells are replaced, hormones are released and healing occurs.
+It impacts our emotions, cognition, mood, physical abilities, and eating habits.
+When we sleep our body repairs and rejuvenates itself: it is when muscles are built, cells are replaced, hormones are released, and healing occurs.

 Over the past few decades, both sleep quality and quantity has declined.
 In fact, many people regularly get poor sleep (3,4).

 Research shows that insufficient sleep can increase the risk of obesity by 89% in children and 55% in adults (10).
 Other studies conclude that getting less than 7–8 hours per night increases your risk of developing heart disease and type 2 diabetes (11,12).